Citrix-TechSpecialist/Introduction-to-DevOps/PITCHME.md

 ### Continuous Integration, Development, and Deployment: CodeFresh

-Continuous integration and continuous deployment (CI/CD) can allow automated building, testing, and storing of Docker images to a Docker registry.
+Continuous integration and continuous deployment (CI/CD) can allow automated building, testing, and storing of Docker images to a Docker registry by reading the following files from GitHub:

-CodeFresh can use:

   * `Dockerfile` : Recipe package and build a service into a container.